AgentForceTeamOfficial/UA2-Agent/baselines/README.md

 # QuickStart Guide & Examples

-This directory contains examples of AgentForce environments to help you get started with AgentForce effectively.
+This directory contains example baselines on the **UA**$^2$-Webshop environment to help you replicate our experiments effectively.

 ## Quick Start

 To begin, we provide a simple template `example.py`.
-This will guide you through interacting with the AgentForce environment and executing actions at each step.
+This will guide you through interacting with the **UA**$^2$-Webshop environment and executing actions at each step.

 ### Step0: Set up your OPENAI_API_KEY